 Bringing the typical toiletries like shampoo, conditioner, and body wash are important, but make sure not to forget sunscreen and bug spray.
 Pack you children both of these and make sure they know where it is in their trunk or suitcase.

 Another item not to splurge on?
 Towels!
 These are under $10 at Target and come in several cute colors!
 A personalized toothbrush case might be good to keep your child’s tooth brush from getting lost!

 Some packing lists may include these, but others may not.
 It is absolutely essential to pack your child a water bottle that they can refill at each meal.
 This personalized wide mouth bottle is a great one as well.
 Staying hydrated will help keep them healthy and allow them to enjoy their camp experience to the fullest!

-One thing you might want to include: a little gift for your child’s camp counselor or think about sending something during camp.
-They appreciate it so much!
+One thing you might want to include: A little gift for your child’s camp counselor or think about sending something during camp.
+They’ll appreciate it so much!

 As the school year comes to a close and your child starts to look forward to camp, we hope this post makes the packing process easier.
 Make sure to check out this post for care package inspiration!